System-specific parameter optimization for non-polarizable and polarizable force fields: Methods

 \subsubsection{Deriving charge transfer parameters}

-In all Zinc finger proteins and most enzymes, Zn$^{2+}$ coordinates to four ligands.
+In all Zinc-finger proteins and most enzymes, Zn$^{2+}$ coordinates to four ligands.
 However, due to the setup of the QM data set with monomeric and dimeric peptides, the cations have coordination numbers (CNs) of one or two.
 Therefore we added a correction factor for CN in eq. \ref{charge_transfer}

 $k$, $a_L$, and $r^{\mathrm{cutoff}}$ can be adjusted by PSO.
-The target objective of fitting can be QM potential energy, QM interaction energy, or electrostatic potential. $b_L$ can be calculated with the assumption that charge transfer is zero at cutoff distance.
+The target objective of fitting can be the QM potential energy, the QM interaction energy, or the electrostatic potential derived from electron densities. $b_L$ can be calculated with the assumption that charge transfer is zero at the cutoff distance.